jeffbass/yin-yang-ranch/README.rst

 The project uses a wide variety of electronics hardware:

-- Raspberry Pi computers with both PiCameras and webcams
+- Raspberry Pi computers with both PiCameras and webcams.
-- Mac and Linux laptops (some with webcams)
+- Mac and Linux laptops (some with webcams).
-- Temperature and humidity sensors
+- Temperature and humidity sensors.
-- Lighting control electroncis (e.g., to light the water meter)
+- Lighting control electroncis (e.g., to light the water meter).
-- Motion detection sensors (both PIR and ultrasonic)
+- Motion detection sensors (both PIR and ultrasonic).
-- Infrared lighting arrays (to watch for coyotes and raccoons)
+- Infrared lighting arrays (to watch for coyotes and raccoons).
-- Irrigation actuators to turn water on and off
+- Irrigation actuators to turn water on and off.
+- Solar panel monitoring hardware with programs to optimize power use and track the daily, monthly and annual sunshine energy reaching the farm.
+Hours and intensity of sunlight are big factors in photosynthesis, plant growth rates and water requirements.

 Water Meter Hardware Example
 ----------------------------